-MOLECULAR AND CIRCUIT PATHOGENESIS OF ALCOHOL ADDICTION
+MOLECULAR AND CIRCUIT PATHOGENESIS OF ALCOHOL USE DISORDER

-Primary Investigator: Dr. Fulton T. Crews
+Primary Investigator: Dr. Thomas L. Kash

 Co-Investigator: Dr. A. Leslie Morrow

 The ARC has grown and developed UNC BCAS alcohol research, supporting alcohol research faculty that are among the best in the world.
-The administrative core is designed to maximize research rigor, significance, innovation, collaboration and productivity to advance the research aims and to use scientific knowledge to improve health by educating health professionals, parents, college students, and youth.
+The Administrative Core is designed to maximize research rigor, significance, innovation, collaboration and productivity to advance the research aims and to use scientific knowledge to improve health by educating health professionals, parents, college students and youth.